Open Hardware Business Models

 However, with the idea of generating a business that allows to maintain the core activities that generated the business, it is important to think what the core is.
 If the business starts from a piece of hardware developed elsewhere and does not consider the design and engineering process as its core activity, then it seems reasonable to offer services associated with that equipment.

 Services can range from doing custom design for users, support agreements, or even training.
-They can also be measurement-on-demand services, where scientists outsource measurements when they don't have the capacity in-house (see: Outsourcing experiments).
+They can also be measurement-on-demand services, where scientists outsource measurements when they don't have the capacity in-house (see: Outsourcing experiments with open hardware tools).
 Although this is not related specifically to open-hardware itself, being part of the open-hardware community can be the vouching needed to gain trust.

 However, if the business core is making hardware, services alone will hardly cover the costs involved.
 Pitching services to hardware companies, I think, stems from the myopia that some successful open-source software generated.
 Hardware is not software, and the non-zero marginal cost is crucial to understanding what can be done.